Tyler Farr

 Tyler Lynn Farr (born February 5, 1984) is an American country music singer and songwriter.
 Originally signed to BNA Records Farr released two singles for the label before it closed.
 He transferred to Columbia Records Nashville, releasing two albums: Redneck Crazy in 2013 and Suffer in Peace in 2015.
 Overall he has charted eight singles on the Billboard Hot Country Songs and Country Airplay charts.
 His highest ranking on the latter chart is "A Guy Walks Into a Bar" which placed at No. 1 in 2015.

-Biography
+Career

-Tyler Farr grew up in Garden City, Missouri and attended Missouri State University getting a degree in voice.
+Tyler Farr grew up in Garden City, Missouri, and attended Missouri State University, getting a degree in voice.

 Farr co-wrote the songs "Hey Y'all" for Cole Swindell and "She's Just Like That" for Joe Nichols.
 In early 2012, Farr released his debut single, "Hot Mess" which he co-wrote with Rhett Akins.
 Billy Dukes of Taste of Country gave the song four stars out of five, calling Farr's voice "unique, but not distracting."
 Following the merger of his original label, BNA Records, Farr moved to Columbia Nashville and released his second single, "Hello Goodbye".
 His third single, "Redneck Crazy", became his first Top 10 hit in 2013.
 Next was the top 3 hit "Whiskey in My Water".
 All four singles were included on his debut album, Redneck Crazy which was released on September 30, 2013.